OPERATION - 27 November-04 December 2019

 Ocean Viking calls production platform in vicinity and offers any assistance needed.
 Ocean Viking informs offshore platform that she will approach not closer than 4 nm

-Offshore supply ship calls Ocean Viking on VHF and asks if Ocean Viking can offer assistance.
+Offshore supply ship calls Ocean Viking on and asks if Ocean Viking can offer assistance.
 Communication is broken

 We are proceeding towards their position and will assist them if needed.
-We believe that they have 30 survivors on board.
+We believe that they have 30 on board.

 We will request some coordination in this matter.